fcovas/fcovas.github.com/_posts/2012-10-03-epub-3-packaging.md

     zip -Xr ../deploy/recipes.epub mimetype META-INF OEBPS -x@../exclude.lst

 __Note__:
-The structure of the zip file is defined [here](http://idpf.org/epub/30/spec/epub30-ocf.html).
 You want to validate your epub file you can go [here](http://validator.idpf.org/).

 __References__